geonetwork/doc/en/administrator-guide/managing-classification-systems/managing-directories.rst

 There are some differences between the handling of subtemplates and metadata records.
 Unlike metadata records, subtemplates do not have a consistent root element, the metadata schema they use may not be recognizable, they do not appear in the main search results (unless they are part of a metadata record).
-Therefor, the editor board allows to search and manage privileges for directory entries.
+Therefore, the editor board allows you to search and manage privileges for directory entries.

 .. figure:: img/directories-search.png